Kinross Gold Corporation (KGC) Just Got Our Attention

-Kinross Gold Corporation (NYSE:KGC) went down by -0.75% from its latest closing price compared to the recent 1-year high of $9.42.
-The company’s stock price has collected 0.76% of gains in the last five trading sessions.
-Press Release reported on 10/01/21 that Gold State Announces Change of Auditor
+Kinross Gold Corporation (NYSE:KGC) went up by 0.53% from its latest closing price compared to the recent 1-year high of $9.42.
+The company’s stock price has collected 6.58% of gains in the last five trading sessions.
+Press Release reported on 10/07/21 that Silver Hammer Mining Corp.
+Stakes Additional Claims at Eliza Project in Nevada and Reports Initial Sampling Results from the Past-Producing Silverton Mine

 Is It Worth Investing in Kinross Gold Corporation (NYSE :KGC) Right Now?